Health Benefits

 We might think that Physalis and Japanese Persimmon are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Physalis and Japanese Persimmon Facts such as their taste, shape, color, and size are also distinct.
 The difference between Physalis and Japanese Persimmon is explained here.

-The amount of calories in 100 gm of fresh Physalis and Japanese Persimmon with peel is 77.00 kcal and 70.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Physalis and Japanese Persimmon with peel is 77.00 kcal and 70.00 kcal and the amount of calories without peel is 36.00 kcal and 70.00 kcal respectively.
 Thus, Physalis and Japanese Persimmon belong to High Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Physalis and Japanese Persimmon is Solanales and Ericales respectively.
 Physalis belongs to Solanaceae family and Japanese Persimmon belongs to Ebenaceae family.
 Physalis belongs to Physalis genus of Physalis species and Japanese Persimmon belongs to Diospyros genus of D. kaki species.
 Beings plants, both fruits belong to Plantae Kingdom.